 Native San Antonian Gordon Hartman is a philanthropist and former homebuilder who at the age of 15 started his own landscaping business while attending a local seminary.
 By age 19, he had saved enough to begin his homebuilding business, and by age 23, he had started a land development company.
 Founded in 1983, Gordon Hartman Homes built housing for low- to moderate-income families.
 Over the next 22 years, Gordon grew his company into the largest locally-owned homebuilding and land-development enterprise in San Antonio.
-In recognition of his successes in business, he has earned membership in both the San Antonio Business Hall of Fame and the Texas Business Hall of Fame.
+In recognition of his success in business, he has earned membership in both the San Antonio Business Hall of Fame and the Texas Business Hall of Fame.
 Gordon was also inducted into the San Antonio Sports Hall of Fame in 2018 for bringing professional soccer to San Antonio and, in so doing, generating financial support for the special-needs community.

-In 2007, Gordon recognized the tremendous need for fully-accessible outdoor recreational facilities, so he made another dream come true – the April 2010 grand opening of nonprofit Morgan’s Wonderland, the world’s first Ultra-Accessible™, fully-inclusive theme park designed with individuals with special needs in mind and built to be enjoyed by everyone.
+In 2007, Gordon recognized the tremendous need for fully-accessible outdoor recreational facilities, so he made another dream come true – the April 10, 2010 grand opening of nonprofit Morgan’s Wonderland, the world’s first Ultra-Accessible™, fully-inclusive theme park designed with individuals with special needs in mind and built to be enjoyed by everyone.
 Opening festivities included NBA Hall of Famer David Robinson and star of TV and movies Eva Longoria.
 Two years later, global automotive giant Toyota, the leader in mobility solutions for drivers with disabilities, opted to become the presenting sponsor of Morgan’s Wonderland.

-Morgan’s Wonderland, ranked by TripAdvisor as being among the top theme parks in the U. S., has welcomed approximately 2 million guests from all 50 states and more than 100 other countries through park visitation and special events.
-Gordon’s realization that families with special-needs members have great demands on both their financial and emotional resources led to his commitment to admit anyone with a special need free of charge.
+Morgan’s Wonderland, ranked by TripAdvisor as being among the top theme parks in the U. S., has welcomed more than 2 million guests from all 50 states and more than 100 other countries through park visitation and special events.
+Gordon’s realization that families with members with special needs have great demands on both their financial and emotional resources led to his commitment to admit anyone with a special need free of charge.

 On June 17, 2017, Gordon debuted Morgan’s Inspiration Island, the world’s first Ultra-Accessible™, fully-inclusive splash park.
 In addition to tropically-themed aquatic attractions that everyone can enjoy, the park includes the Wheelchair Valet where guests can transfer out of their personal wheelchairs into revolutionary pneumatic waterproof wheelchairs developed in collaboration with the University of Pittsburgh.

-To coordinate planning, fundraising and communications among the entire Morgan’s Wonderland “family” of ventures designed with assistance to the special-needs community in mind, Gordon in 2021 founded nonprofit Morgan’s Inclusion Initiative, which is headquartered at The MAC.
-For more information, visit www.InclusionStartsHere.com, or call (210) 493-2811.
+To coordinate planning, fundraising and communications among the entire Morgan’s Wonderland “family” of ventures designed with assistance to the special-needs community in mind, Gordon in 2021 founded nonprofit Morgan’s, which is headquartered at Morgan’s MAC.
+For more information, visit www.InclusionStartsHere.com, or call (830) 283-8900.

 During the pandemic of 2020, city and county officials called on Gordon to head the COVID-19 Community Action working group to recommend measures for long-term recovery and to identify local, state and federal resources to assist the community.
-To aid in helping heal the Uvalde, Texas, community following a devastating May 2022 school shooting that took 21 lives, Gordon and his team welcomed more than 2,500 residents to Uvalde Day, a private visit to Morgan’s Wonderland and Morgan’s Inspiration Island on July 9, 2022, that also included complimentary roundtrip transportation.
+To aid in helping heal the Uvalde, Texas, community following a devastating May 2022 school shooting that took 21 lives, Gordon and his team welcomed more than 2,500 residents to Uvalde Day, a free, private visit to Morgan’s Wonderland and Morgan’s Inspiration Island on July 9, 2022, that also included complimentary roundtrip transportation.

 Because of his generosity, energy and vision, Gordon has earned extensive local, regional and national recognition including an honorary doctor of social work from San Antonio’s Our Lady of the Lake University.
 In 2019, Gordon was named recipient of The Governor’s Trophy, highest honor for lifetime achievement in support of Texans with disabilities.
 Furthermore, the Association of Fundraising Professionals of San Antonio and South Texas honored him as Outstanding Philanthropist in conjunction with the 2022 observance of National Philanthropy Day.